proksee-project/proksee-cmd/docs/assemble.md

 ### Reverse Reads

 The FASTQ-formatted short-length reverse reads to assemble.
-This argument is optional and only provided as the pair to the forward reads provided in the previous argument.
+This argument is optional and only provided as the matching pair to the forward reads provided in the previous argument.

 ## Options